Is it really true that “no one gets fired for buying AT&T?”

 Building the new Cloud Superhighway

 What cloud-enabled, global businesses need and want is infrastructure suited to today’s challenges.
-And that infrastructure is Aryaka’s global SD-WAN.
+And that infrastructure is Aryaka’s managed SD-WAN.

 No one gets fired for buying AT&T, but you may lose out on the benefits of consuming, as opposed to constructing your network.
 By removing the need to constantly be monitoring and maintaining your network (and answering the support tickets for poor performance and network downtime), you and your team could be focusing on improving your enterprise’s IT in other ways.